ms-iot/content/en-US/win10/samples/AirHockeyApp_Documentation.md

 This class contains provides the user interface for the human player and governs the robot's actions based on the mode selected in the home page

 In addition to drawing the UI, this class contains the runDecisionThread() provides the decision-making logic of the game.
 AI Helper methods are used by the robot to determine the mallet's target.

+Importantly, the reading of the camera data, and decision-making routines are run in a high priority thread separate from the UI thread.
+This is done so that the UI isn't blocked while the robot is operational.

         private void runDecisionThread(Point puckPosition)
         {